 This is because you’ll have the peace of mind that every document is received in a timely fashion.
-Since registered agent services uses their own address instead of yours, you also have increased privacy.
-You won’t need to be available from 9am to 5pm every single day, and you can expand your business into as many states as you choose.
+Since registered agent services use their own address instead of yours, you also have increased privacy.
+You won’t need to be available from 9 am to 5 pm every day, and you can expand your business into as many states as you choose.

 In addition, registered agent services can help you keep up with the compliance requirements set forth by your state of formation.
 For example, if you need to file annual reports, your registered agent will often offer to keep track of your due dates and inform you when the deadline is approaching.